British-Information-Technologies/BITs/README.md

-# github-pages
+# British Information Technologies

-Basic website for BIT
+A simple organisation for collaborative projects.

+Made with <3 from Essex.